PES 989J... "The Pest" ....Knockhill prep

 Messy job and I have to say the least enjoyable one I have done on the car.
 Got it done so now can sleep easy knowing it wont rust from the inside out.

-Afterwards I fitted some sound insulation to the roof and the rear parcel shelf. got the roof done in a oner which was easier than I thought it would be.
+got the roof done in a oner which was easier than I thought it would be.

 The rear parcel shelf to a little longer as I filled in the lower ribs first then a full sheet over that.